aquatix/ns-notifications/README.md

 mkvirtualenv ns-notifications   # only if you didn't do so already pip install -r requirements.txt
 ```

-Run the same `pip` command in the ns-api directory so it installs the ns-api dependencies in the same virtualenv.

 Also, memcached itself has to be running (e.g., `apt-get install memcached`; ns-notifications assumes port 11211).